 After Aragorn and Glorfindel, Boromir is the third hero in line, who has obtained another version of himself.
 You surely remember well Tactic Boromir, the victim of well-known errata (his readying ability, paid by 1 threat, is limited on once per phase).
-The Leadership sphere has got very capable Gondor, Warrior, and Noble because all his stats copy the stats of his Tactic version: 11 starting threat, 1 Willpower, 3 Attack, 2 Defense, and 5 Hit Points.
+The Leadership sphere has the very capable Gondor, Warrior, and Noble because all his stats copy the stats of his Tactic version: 11 starting threat, 1 Willpower, 3 Attack, 2 Defense, and 5 Hit Points.
 You can’t doubt that Boromir is a very high-quality attacker and quite a solid defender.
-From the view of stat-quality, I would put him between Aragorn and Prince Imrahil, other very good Leadership heroes (Dáin Ironfoot is a more Defense-aimed hero).
-If Leadership Boromir is better or worse than his Tactic version I summarize at the end.
+From the view of stat-quality, I would put him between Aragorn and Prince Imrahil, also great Leadership heroes (Dáin Ironfoot is a more Defense-aimed hero).
+If Leadership Boromir is better or worse than his Tactic version, I summarize at the end.

 Now it is time to introduce his main ability.
 His passive ability ensures +1 Attack for all Gondor allies IF Boromir has at least 1 resource on him.
 Gondor allies don’t gain +1 Attack automatically.
 Like at Dáin Ironfoot, it has one crucial requirement: Boromir must have at least 1 resource on him.
 So if you want to take it seriously and build a strong Gondor army, which can kill enemies effectively, then you should watch out for Boromir’s resource pool all time.
 In practice, 1 Leadership resource is always reserved and can’t be used for playing other cards.
 Certainly, there are situations and cards, which you should prefer over that one “reserved” resource on Boromir.
 But such Steward of Gondor attached to him can help you a lot in your effort.
 Anyway, the more Gondor allies are on the board (under the control of any player, should be underlined), the bigger priority is leaving at least 1 resource on Boromir.